ankit1222000/Face-Recognition-QR-Code-Based-Attendence-Security-System/README.md

 4. functionality for Admin /School

 			a.
 Creation of daily attendence report,complete student record,and monthy attendence record of each child.

 			b.
-Sending SMS  to absent students as well as present students(and how much late they are to school) to their guardian mobile number
+Sending SMS to absent as well as present students(and how much late they are to school) to their guardian mobile number

 			c.
 Creating new student profile,QR code if a new student takes admission in School.

 Language Used: Java and Python
 Database Used: MYSQL